konrad98ft/Autonomous-Runner-Assistant/Readme.md

 # Runner-Assistant

-Vision system for autonomous robot supporting runners in traning by driving in front of them with helps to keep proper running pace.
-Advanced lines tracking connected with PID speed and position controll acquire optimall support to realise traning goals.
+Vision system for autonomous robot supporting runners in training.
+Robot is driving in front of the runner on the track and keep proper pace with helps to acquire training goals.
+Device is using advanced lines tracking connected with PID speed and position control.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/62110076/109811145-be69af80-7c2a-11eb-88a9-19722bf09a8f.png"/ width="40%" >